tagspaces/documentation/pro.md

   <figcaption>Activating the thumbnails generation</figcaption>
 </figure>

+Here is a short video showing the thumbnail generation in action.

+<video controls autoplay loop src="/media/demo-tmb-generation.mp4"></video>

 ### <a id="advancedSearch" href="#advancedSearch">Advanced search</a>

 The advanced search dialog in TagSpaces PRO contains two more search features: